profsmith89/ctps/_sources/chap11.md

 print(not_Boston)
 ```

 You'll notice that the constructed `CitySqGrid` object places an `s` at the city center, which is the starting point for our journey.
 As for the goal state, let's imagine that this city is surrounded by a countryside of open fields, and we'd like to spend our day relaxing in one of these fields and playing with my dog.
-We don't care which field, we simply want out of the city for the day.
+We don't care which field; we simply want out of the city for the day.

 The abstract data type `CitySqGrid` has an attribute that we can use to grab the coordinates of the starting location (`CitySqGrid.start`), which will be the initial value of this search problem's current state.
 Starting there, the loop on lines 13-16 in the code block below allows us to walk Cosmo around the city until we hit our goal state (i.e., until the current state `loc` is outside the city). `CitySqGrid` has a method called `move` that makes it easy to step `'north'`, `'south'`, `'east'`, or `'west'`.[^fn5] The method takes our current location (i.e., the current state) and a direction, and it returns a location that becomes our new current state.
-By the way, in the code block below, we tell `CitySqGrid` that we want our location on the map to look like my dog Cosmo rather than the boring `'s'` character.[^fn6]
+By the way, in the code block below, we tell `CitySqGrid` that we want our location on the map to look like my dog Cosmo rather than the boring `s` character.[^fn6]

 ```{code-block} python
 ---